 KfW and Sustainable Development Goals (SDGs)

-Global challenges such as increasing global warming, social crises and international conflicts shape social and political discourse.
+Global challenges such as increasing global warming, the coronavirus pandemic, social crisis and international conflicts shape social and political discourse.
 They highlight the urgent need to drive the transition to a sustainable society.
-Against this background, the United Nations General Assembly adopted Agenda 2030 with the Sustainable Development Goals (SDGs) at the UN Summit on Sustainable Development in September 2015.
+Against this background, the United Nations General Assembly adopted the Agenda 2030 with the Sustainable Development Goals (SDGs) at the UN Summit on Sustainable Development in September 2015.

 As one of the world's leading promotional banks, KfW supports these 17 goals for environmentally, economically and socially sustainable development.
-These efforts reinforce the bank's claim to be a pioneer in shaping the transformation to a better, more climate-friendly, more sustainable world.
-Based on its mandate as a promotional bank of the German Federal Government and the German federal states, KfW has been pursuing the sustainable improvement of living and economic conditions as its primary aim for more than seventy years.
+These efforts reinforce the bank's claim to be a pioneer in shaping the transformation towards a better, more climate-friendly and more sustainable world.
+Based on its mandate as a promotional bank of the German Federal Government and the German federal states, KfW has been supporting the sustainable improvement of living and economic conditions for more than seventy years.

-KfW manages its business on the basis of key megatrends: climate and environmental protection (SDG 6, 7, 12, 13, 14, 15 and others), digitalisation and innovation (SDG 9 and others), social change (SDG 4, 10 and others) and globalisation (SDG 7, 8, 9 and others).
-As a “responsible bank”, KfW Group contributes to meeting all of the SDGs by promoting and financing countries, municipalities, companies and private individuals in Germany, Europe and around the world.
-Since no standardised procedure for reporting on financing contributions to the SDGs has existed to date, KfW has developed its own group-wide SDG mapping.
+KfW manages its business on the basis of key megatrends: climate and environmental protection (SDG 6, 7, 12, 13, 14, 15 and others), digitalization and innovation (SDG 9 and others), social change (SDG 4, 10 and others) and globalization (SDG 7, 8, 9 and others).
+As a “responsible bank”, KfW Group contributes to meeting all SDGs by promoting and financing countries, municipalities, companies and private individuals in Germany, Europe and around the world.
+Since no international standards have been established to date with view to reporting SDG-contributions in the financial sector, KfW has developed its own group-wide SDG mapping.
 KfW is thus transparent about which positive SDG contributions can be expected from its new commitments every year.